00-ani-00/my-demo-repo/new file.md

 and now i have studing colud computing cource at cloud blitz classes.

 in cloud comuting class i have learnd linux,aws and devops tools

+in linux i have learned user-managment,special permissions,package managment and networikin and some services.